 Easy access — many of these software packages offer a mobile-first design and online delivery architecture so that internal people who need access to payroll data can get it from wherever they happen to be.

-Long-term vendor relationships — software vendors can help with automatic updates, or provide other types of services, for example, help with adding different kinds of service modules.
+Long-term vendor relationships — software vendors can help with automatic updates, or provide other types of services, such as adding different kinds of service modules.

 The learning curve — many of these payroll software packages can require quite a bit of training for internal staff members.
 It may take time to get everything efficient, and to figure out how to do various payroll tasks that a payroll service could do based on their professional knowledge.